liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

 - `encodeActionURL()`:

 - Process the `inputURL` and construct and encode a corresponding valid portlet (generally action) URL.
-If called during the `HEADER_PHASE`, `RENDER_PHASE`, or `RESOURCE_PHASE`, return this URL so it can be written into the markup response.
+If called during the `HEADER_PHASE` or `RESOURCE_PHASE`, return this URL so it can be written into the markup response.
 If called during the `ACTION_PHASE`, directly encode this URL in the action response.
 The value and form of the URL returned when running in the `ACTION_PHASE` is undefined although it must not be `null`.
 If called during the `EVENT_PHASE`, directly encode this URL in the event response.
-The value and form of the URL returned when running in the `EVENT_PHASE` is undefined although it must not be `null`.
+The value and form of the URL returned when running in the `EVENT_PHASE` isundefined although it must not be `null`.

 - To process such an `inputURL` correctly, this method must: